-The Company has significant current and non-current amounts to it by other Group entities.
+The Company has significant current and non-current amounts owed to it by other Group entities.
 Current amounts relate to normal course operational trading where balances are expected to be recovered within a year.
 Non-current amounts relate to loans to non-trading entities in respect of our acquisition of OpenFive and equity investment in WiseWave, where balances are not expected to be recovered within a year.

-Current and non-current other receivables in both the Company and the Group relates to restricted cash which is deferred compensation payments in lieu of share-based remuneration committed as part of the acquisition of Banias.
-There is also a restricted cash balance in the Group which relates to deferred compensation based on continued employment with the Group as part of the Precise-ITC acquisition.
-There is a long-term liability for this amount against the investment in Banias and hence no ECL has been considered for this balance.
+Current and non-current other receivables in both the Company and the Group includes prepayments of deferred compensation to employees in lieu of share-based remuneration committed as part of the acquisition of Banias.
+These were paid in cash and are held by a third party under the terms of the sale and purchase agreement to be released to employees over time conditional upon their continued employment.
+There is also a similar balance within trade and other receivables in the Group which relates to a prepayment of deferred compensation based on continued employment with the Group as part of the Precise-ITC acquisition.